 “The vision?
 Clean indoor air for everyone.
 We need to start viewing air purifiers or filtration systems as standard safety equipment in the home.
 A smoke detector alerts you to a potential housefire, and tells you to leave.
 But when fire threat is distant, and the air is smoky for days on end, we must equip every home with the ability to create clean indoor air that is safe to breathe.”

-— Kris Ray, Director of the Okanogan River Airshed Partnership and Air Quality Program Manager, Confederated Tribes of the Colville Reservation
+— Kris Ray, Former Director of the Okanogan River Airshed Partnership and Air Quality Program Manager, Confederated Tribes of the Colville Reservation

 Fall: Outdoor Burning